 - Bring up your Control Panel by swiping up from the bottom of your screen.
 Activate Screen Recording by tapping on its icon.
 This will start the recording and when you close the Control Panel you will see a status bar at the top of the screen showing that recording is in progress and its current duration.

-- You can also deep press the recording icon to bring up an option to turn on audio (long press if your iPhone doesn't have 3-D Touch).
+- You can also long press the recording icon to bring up an option to turn on audio.
 This will turn on the mic in case you want to narrate your video.
 Any sounds from apps will be captured regardless of whether the mic is on, as long as you have sound on (i.e. your ringer is on).

 - You can stop recording by tapping the bar at the top of the screen, then tapping Stop Recording.
 You will then be notified that the video has been saved to your Photos library.
 You can access it there and edit and share it as you would any other video.